-- Ÿ More-Flow.
+- Ý More-Flow.
 The More-Flow chronic hemodialysis catheter permits easier insertion and delivers high flow rates.
 The material conforms well to the vessel anatomy, resulting in higher patient tolerance during extended use.
 The More-Flow is for long-term use. - Ÿ Dura-Flow.
 The Dura-Flow chronic hemodialysis catheter is designed to be durable, maximize flow rates and provide for easier care and site maintenance.
 The Dura-Flow chronic hemodialysis catheter is for long-term use. - Ÿ Schon XL.
 The Schon XL acute hemodialysis catheter is designed to be kink resistant, deliver high flow rates, offer versatile positioning and provide patient comfort.
 Schon XL is for short-term use. - Ÿ Dynamic Flow.
 Our Dynamic Flow chronic hemodialysis catheter is designed for long-term use in dialysis patients.
 It features a Durathane shaft that offers higher chemical resistance than polyurethane, simplifying site care requirements.
 The Dynamic Flow also features a split tip design and a proximal shaft that reduces the chance of kinking after it reaches placement.
 The Dynamic Flow is currently offered in limited markets in the United States.
-We expect to release Dynamic Flow in all our U.S. markets within the next several months.
+It may be released in all our U.S. markets at a later date.